CtrlK

 Distinctiveness Conflict Risk

 Clearly scoped to Jira Agile boards and sprints specifically, which is a distinct niche.
-The combination of 'Jira', 'Agile', 'boards', and 'sprints' makes it unlikely to conflict with general issue tracking or other project management skills.
+The combination of 'Jira', 'Agile', 'boards', and 'sprints' makes it unlikely to conflict with other skills like general Jira issue management or project management tools.

 3 / 3